Find out how you can dispose of various types of waste and recyclables, in ways that help both the environment and your household.

 Whilst mobiles keep us connected to the world around us, many of us also have old ones stashed in the back of our drawers.
-Mobiles contain valuable and scarce resources such as coltan (tantalite), mined from pristine natural habitats that are home to Orangutans, Sumatran Tigers and other endangered wildlife.
+Mobiles contain valuable, limited and scarce resources such as coltan (tantalite), mined from pristine natural habitats that are home to Orangutans, Sumatran Tigers and other endangered wildlife.
 So, when the time comes to move your mobile on, be sure to take it to a participating drop-off point for specialist recycling, via Mobile Muster.
 Typical drop-off locations include phone shops, post offices, civic centres and libraries.

 Many of our gadgets rely on batteries that create a significant waste stream.
 Batteries contain hazards such as lead and acid, so it's important these are kept out of landfill.
 Do the right thing by taking your dead household batteries* including NBN batteries to transfer stations, Aldi, Bunnings, Officeworks or the Lerderderg Library collection points.
 And, remember that whilst rechargeable batteries cost more initially, they have a long lifespan when compared to regular batteries, and are therefore a more sustainable choice.

 Car batteries can be taken to transfer stations at no fee, or you can donate them locally to the Rotary Club of Ballan to aid its fundraising efforts.
 Simply drop off your car battery at the True Value hardware store or at First National Real Estate, both on Inglis Street, Ballan.

 Unwanted electrical and electronic items (e-waste) create the single biggest waste stream of developed societies.
 Anything with a battery or cord that is no longer wanted or needed can become an environmental problem.